ThinkGeo/Mobile-Maps/README.md

 # ThinkGeo Maui Maps

 This repository is dedicated to providing samples and documentation for ThinkGeo's MAUI Components.
-As of now, ThinkGeo MAUI is in its Beta phase and is not recommended for production use.
-The official release is scheduled for May 1st, 2024, coinciding with the end of Microsoft's support for Xamarin.
+ThinkGeo MAUI's official release date was May 1st, 2024, coinciding with the end of Microsoft's support for Xamarin.

-We are continuously making improvements to the SDK / adding more samples, so what you see today could not be the same as in the final release.
+We are continuously making improvements to the SDK / adding more samples.

 ## ThinkGeo Maui HowDoI Sample:
 #### Design Philosophy: Streamlined for Simplicity